kaushal1014/research-paper-template-Athlete-Injuries/docs/research-skills/problem-domains.md

 In addition to thinking about areas of your own interest, it is a good idea to review existing online data science blogs that have already focused on one or more problem domains.
+As you study some of the posts on the following web sites you will notice that they pick a interesting, yet restricted, problem domain so as to ensure that it is feasible to complete the data analysis.
 Here are some examples for you to consider:

 - [I Quant NY by Ben Wellington](https://iquantny.tumblr.com/): Using data science to analyze open data and tell stories about life in New York City